-90% retail/shops occupied in West Lothian (Armadale, Bathgate, Broxburn, Linlithgow and Livingston), from 92% occupied in 2012/13 507 small medium enterprises (SMEs) assisted by the council, from 443 in the previous year wage subsidy employment places within West Lothian companies employing less than 50 employees were created by the council, from 129 employment places in 2012/13 607.5 jobs were generated by the new businesses start-ups supported by the council
+91.4% retail/shop occupied in West Lothian (Armadale, Bathgate, Broxburn, Linlithgow and Livingston), from 91.9% occupied in 2015/16 559 small medium enterprises (SMEs) assisted by the council, an increase from 539 in 2015/16 wage subsidy places within West Lothian companies employing less than 50 employees were created by the council, from 174 employment places in 2015/16 626 jobs generated by new business start-ups this year, from 596 jobs in 2015/16

-£1.4 million of European Union funding secured by the council to be invested in rural development projects from 2015 to improve the support delivered for rural communities in West Lothian 459 new business start-ups assisted by the council, from 377 start-ups assisted in 2012/13
+Over £2.1 million of European Union funding secured by the council to be invested in rural development projects as part of the 2015-2020 programme 407 new business start-ups assisted by the council, from 407 start-ups assisted in 2015/16

-207 of the new business start-ups supported by the council were started by women 10.6% of unemployed people in West Lothian assisted into work in 2013/14 by the council, from 12.6% the previous year
+212 of the new businesses supported by the council were started by women, from 201 in 2015/16.
+This compares to 195 new businesses supported by the council which were started by men in 2016/17 13.3% of unemployed people in West Lothian assisted into work in 2016/17 by the council, from 12.9% in 2015/16

-Improving attainment and positive destinations for school children Educational attainment makes a significant contribution to the community, including:

-- Children's life chances: ensuring that young people have high aspirations for themselves, and are in a position to fulfil their potential and have a successful life. - Social and economic wellbeing: higher levels of educational achievement go hand in hand with improving local employment, greater inward investment, less poverty and increased optimism, especially among young people.
+Improving attainment and positive destinations for school children Educational attainment makes a significant contribution to the community, including: - Children's life chances: ensuring that young people have high aspirations for themselves, and are in a position to fulfil their potential and have a successful life. - Social and economic wellbeing: higher levels of educational achievement go hand in hand with improving local employment, greater inward investment, less poverty and increased optimism, especially among young people.
 Improving attainment Attainment has exceeded the target for all school qualification indicators and remains above the national average.
-West Lothian performance has taken a number of key actions to further improve levels of attainment, including: - A more robust and challenging programme of monitoring our schools - → A focus on improving attainment at Higher Grade across key subject areas, including English, Mathematics and the Sciences - Education Officers and schools working together to prioritise areas for improvement

-Improving attainment and positive destinations for school children The council aims to help our young people make the most of their opportunities in life and become effective contributors to our local community.
+West Lothian performance has taken a number of key actions to further improve levels of attainment, including: - A more robust and challenging programme of monitoring - A focus on improving attainment at Higher Grade across key subject areas, including English, Mathematics and the Sciences - Improvement Officers and schools working together to prioritise areas for improvement Improving attainment and positive destinations for school children The council aims to help our young people make the most of their opportunities in life and become effective contributors to our local community.

 Improving educational attainment will better support school children to develop the essential skills for work and compete in a modern, integrated society.

-30% of fifth year pupils achieved 3 or more Highers, from 31% the previous year 41% of pupils achieved five or more awards at Level 5 in the first year of the new SCOF qualifications 82% of pupils achieved a SCOF Level 4 award in literacy and numeracy, same as previous year
+42% of fifth year pupils achieved 3 or more Level 6 SCQF qualifications, from 40% in 2015/16 48% of pupils achieved five or more awards at Level 5 SCQF qualifications, from 44.2% in 2015/16 89% of pupils achieved a SCQF Level 4 award in literacy and numeracy, from 88% in 2015/16

-More than 500,000 breakfasts served across our primary, secondary and special schools in 2013/14 £11.7 million invested by the council in improving our school estate in 2013/14
+More than 804,767breakfasts served across our primary, secondary and special schools compared to over 784,000 in 2015/16 £25.1 million invested by the council in improving our school estate in 2016/17

-£6,423 was the average the council spent per secondary school pupil, from £6,111 in 2012/13 £4,826 was the average the council spent per primary school pupil, from £4.706 in 2012/13 of school leavers went into employment, further education or training 17,251 pupils took part in Active Schools programmes in 2013/14
+15,644

+primary school pupils in West Lothian

+secondary school pupils in West Lothian

+£6,425 was the average the council spent per secondary school pupil

+£4,900 was the average the council spent per primary school pupil

+18,278 pupils took part in Active Schools programmes in 2016/17

-88% of schools improved their attendance levels from the previous year 2012/13
+29% of schools improved their attendance levels from the previous year in 2015/16